 You have a choice between using a Native, Web, or Hybrid app, and again, you get what you pay for.
 Native apps tend to be top of the line and you'll probably need to hire an expert for setup unless you happen to be an expert yourself.
 Web apps are easy to launch and they don't cost as much to set up and maintain.
 Hybrid apps are what the name suggests—they operate on both Native and web approaches.

 The Importance of a Good Web Host

 Your site will require a proper web host.
-This is a server on which one can rent space, typically for a monthly or yearly fee, that will transmit your site across the World Wide Web.
-When someone types your domain name into a search engine, your site will automatically pop up.
+This is a server on which you can rent space, typically for a monthly or yearly fee.
+The host will then transmit your site across the World Wide Web.
+Your site will automatically pop up when someone types your domain name into a search engine.

-Of course, let’s not forget that you have to establish a way to get paid for the products you sell from your awesome new online pet shop.
-I personally think that the best, easiest way to go about this is to set up an account through PayPal, the popular online payment processing site.
+Let’s not forget that you have to establish a way to get paid for the products you sell from your awesome new online pet store.
+The easiest way to go about this is to set up an account through PayPal, the popular online payment processing site.

-Remember, if you're shipping products overseas, you will need to check duty fees and such.
-Your best bet is to inquire with the U.S. Postal Service if you need to do this.
+Remember to check duty fees and such if you're shipping your products overseas.
+Your best bet is to inquire with the U.S. Postal Service to find out if this is required.